h1kkan/LethalCompany-BrosPack/README.md

 - **Enhanced Cockpit Experience:** Enjoy a cool, advanced cockpit and cameras for the company shuttle!
 - **Expanded Lobby:** Now accommodates up to 32 space marines.
 Mob, dungeon, loot, and quota coefficients automatically scale with the number of players (thanks to [**CoomfyDungeon**](https://thunderstore.io/c/lethal-company/p/Coomfy/CoomfyDungeon/))
-- **Occultism is alloved by CEO:** Revive dead players at the bunkbeds for some % of collected scrap!
+- **Occultism is allowed by CEO:** Revive dead players at the bunkbeds for some % of collected scrap!
 - **Versatile Viewing Angles:** Switch between 1st and 3rd person views with a press of `V` in-game.
 Plus, an adjustable game's FOV!
 - **Accessible Mod Settings:** In-game menu for mod configurations and advanced settings at startup.
 Hot-swap mod setting menu available with `F7`
 - **Customizable Clock Display:** Recruits can now personalize the clock's appearance and visibility
 - **Night Vision for All:** Issued by the company to all recruits.
 Toggle on/off using the `C` button
 - **Therapeutic Dancing:** Heal by dancing on the ship – a minimum of 10 minutes per day as recommended by therapists
-- **Bracken just want a hug!** Instead of instantly killing players on contact, Brackens now capture and drag players to a designated favorite spo
+- **Bracken just want a hug!** Instead of instantly killing players on contact, Brackens now capture and drag players to a designated favorite spot
 - **Wireless Gear Charging:** With Tesla coils over the company ship, charge all gear wirelessly while you're on ship
 - **Enhanced Terminal Commands:**
   - `TAB` for command history – a big plus for IT folks :D